Annual Meeting/Submissions

 Poster Abstracts

-The College will begin accepting poster abstracts for consideration once registration opens this summer.
-The final deadline to submit a poster is August 28, 2025 at 5:00pm Central time.
-All attendees must be registered in order to submit a poster abstract submission.
+The College will be accepting poster abstracts for consideration for the January 2027 Annual Meeting in June.
+The final deadline to submit is August 27, 2026 at 5:00pm Central time.
 The deadline will not be extended under any circumstances.
+Notifications will be emailed in October.

 Encore Presentations: Original data is preferred, if the abstract is accepted for presentation but has been previously published, it will not be published in ACNP’s journal Neuropsychopharmacology.
 However, encore presentations can be submitted.
 ACNP does not accept late-breaking abstracts for the annual meeting.

 Notifications: All poster abstract submissions are reviewed by the Program Committee.
-Notifications of acceptance or otherwise will be emailed to the presenter in late September / early October.
+Notifications of acceptance or otherwise will be emailed to the presenter in October.

 If you are not a member of ACNP, please review the Annual Meeting FAQs for additional information.

-To showcase and promote discussion around the most recent and exciting clinical and translational neuropharmacology at ACNP 2024, this year we are holding a new call for Promising Targets Abstracts focused on new results from clinical trials and novel pharmacological targets.
-Abstracts considered ‘Promising Targets’ are those that contain exciting and important findings that were not available prior to the ACNP 2024 August 8th General Abstract deadline earlier this year.
+To showcase and promote discussion around the most recent and exciting clinical and translational neuropharmacology at the January 2027 ACNP Annual Meeting, this year we are again holding a call for Promising Targets Abstracts focused on new results from clinical trials and novel pharmacological targets.
+Abstracts considered ‘Promising Targets’ are those that contain exciting and important findings that were not available prior to the January 2027 ACNP August 27th General Abstract deadline earlier this year.
 This Promising Targets deadline is not an extension of the General Abstract submission deadline.

-This special session will highlight six (6) speakers, each with a ten (10) minute talk plus ten (10) minute discussion.
+This special session will highlight 5-6 speakers, each with a 10-min talk plus 10-min discussion.

 All Promising Target Abstracts must:

-The College is accepting Promising Targets submissions for consideration at the 2024 Annual Meeting starting on September 23, 2024.
-The deadline to submit is October 7, 2024.
+The College will be accepting Promising Targets submissions for consideration at the January 2027 Annual Meeting in October.
+The deadline to submit is October 28, 2026.
 The deadline will not be extended under any circumstances.
 Anyone can submit (except for selected Data Blitz and Hot Topics presenters).
 A person does not have to already have an invitation to the meeting to submit.
 A person does not need an ACNP member to chair their submission.
 If their presentation is accepted, they will receive an invitation to the meeting if they do not already have one.

 Notifications: All abstract submissions are reviewed by the Program Committee.
-Notifications of acceptance or otherwise will be emailed to the presenter in late October 2024.
+Notifications of acceptance or otherwise will be emailed to the presenter by late November 2026.

 Media Embargo Policy